EraX-AI/viColQwen/papers/paper-dualmodal-2nd-Matryoska.md

 ### **7. Conclusion: A New Paradigm for Multimodal Search**

 ViUniEmbed and ViUniEmbed-M establish a new, more efficient paradigm for building high-performance multimodal search systems.
 By successfully unifying the distinct tasks of embedding and reranking into a single, calibrated vector, we eliminate the architectural fragmentation that has plagued production AI systems.
-Our key contributions—the **Gradient Vaccine**, prefix-guided training, a defense-in-depth stability architecture, **dynamically scheduled loss objectives**, and Matryoshka flexibility—provide a comprehensive blueprint for the next generation of practical, powerful, and cost-effective multimodal AI.
+Our key contributions—a robust stability architecture driven by the **Gradient Vaccine**, a powerful **multi-objective loss function**, and the flexibility of **Matryoshka learning**—provide a comprehensive blueprint for the next generation of practical, powerful, and cost-effective multimodal AI.

 To accelerate progress in the field, all code, model weights, and training configurations will be made publicly available upon publication.